-Aboriginal people felt the direct impact of settlement immediately and increasingly from 1794 because the new farms resulted in the destruction (or replacement by cultivation) of 'yam' beds already in existence on the river banks that were favoured and possibly curated by Aboriginal people.2 The settler farms also restricted access to lagoons that were important for fish, eels and birds, and there was also the probable loss of game that was shot or driven away by the new arrivals.
+Aboriginal people felt the direct impact of settlement immediately and increasingly from 1794 because the new farms resulted in the destruction (or replacement by cultivation) of 'yam' beds already in existence on the river banks that were favoured and possibly curated by Aboriginal people.
+The settler farms also restricted access to lagoons that were important for fish, eels and birds, and there was also the probable loss of game that was shot or driven away by the new arrivals.
 White settlement not only took the lands that were most densely occupied by Aboriginal people and the locations of their richest food sources, but also took the Aboriginal people's sacred and teaching places (Karskens 2009:123).
-In an (unsuccessful) attempt to slow or deflect settlement away from the Hawkesbury districts, Collins (1974:308-309) reported in mid 1794 that 'some natives, who had observed the increasing number of the settlers on the banks of the Hawkesbury' advised of 'a river of fresh water which ran into the sea' not far from Botany Bay that would be suitable for settlement.
 The consistent increase in settler numbers from 1794 left Aboriginal people little option other than to move as far as possible away from settlement (but to where?) or to resist.